constellation-daq/Constellation/docs/framework_reference/contributing.md

 System-wide installations of the dependencies can reduce the compilation time significantly.

 - ccache + how to setup CXX
-- meson deps, see docker images
+- meson dependencies, see docker images

 :::
 :::{tab-item} Python